 The 2014 Dinner in the Canyons will be held on Saturday, October 11.
 This year, we honor James R. Houston and Harold Matzner – two distinguished community leaders who have long and generously supported the work of the Museum and many other non-profit organizations serving Coachella Valley residents and visitors.

-The evening begins with a cocktail reception at 5:30 p.m. overlooking the Coachella Valley at sunset, followed by an elegant dinner under the stars, Native entertainment, and a live auction of handcrafted Native American jewelry and other items.
+The evening begins with a cocktail reception at 5:30 p.m. overlooking the Coachella Valley at sunset, followed by an elegant dinner, Native entertainment, and a live auction of handcrafted Native American jewelry and other items.
+Enjoy this special evening of Native hospitality and culture, while supporting the mission of Agua Caliente Cultural Museum.
 Attire is desert casual.

 Sponsorships are available on a first-come, first-served basis – with table location determined according to level of sponsorship and the date your reservation form is received.
-Individual tickets are also available now.
+Tickets are $300 each ($235 is tax-deductible).

 Complimentary parking and shuttle service to the event site will be provided from the parking area.

 |© Agua Caliente Cultural Museum.
 All rights reserved.|